-This report summarizes the market context, project objectives, technical results and lessons learned for the Excess Supply Demand Response Pilot (XSP) from 2015-2017.
+This report summarizes the market context, project objectives, technical results and lessons learned for the Excess Supply Demand Response Pilot (XSP) from 2015-2018.
+The pilot underwent some rule changes in 2018, and this report includes a description of the original as well as new rules.